 DATA-DRIVEN DECISION MAKING :

-HiPPO(Highest Paid Person’s Opinion) is one of the biggest barriers that many organizations are still facing against the Data-Driven Decision-Making and evidence based decision.
+HiPPO(Highest Paid Person’s Opinion) is one of the biggest barriers that many organizations are still facing against Data-Driven Decision-Making and evidence-based decisions.

 WHAT IS HiPPO EFFECT :

-Avinash Kaushik was the first to coin the term HiPPO in his book ‘Web Analytics: An Hour a Day’.
-When a HiPPO is in the room and a difficult decision needs to be made but there's no data analysis to back up the decision, the group will often defer to the judgement of the HiPPO.
+Avinash Kaushik was the first to coin the term HiPPO in his book ‘Web Analytics: An Hour a Day.’
+When a HiPPO is in the room, and a difficult decision needs to be made, but there's no data analysis to back up the decision, the group will often defer to the judgment of the HiPPO.

 DANGERS OF HiPPO-DECISION MAKING :